hyl3rid/blog/data/blog/ravioli.md

 ⦁ Add parmesan cheese and mix well.
 ⦁ Add cooked ravioli straight from the boiling pot and toss.
 ⦁ Serve.
-**Note:** You may add mozzarella cheese while boiling the cream to add more flavor and consistency.
+**Note:** You may add mozzarella cheese or another cheese the melts while boiling the cream to add more flavor and consistency.